estebangarcia21/frhs-fullstack-curriculum/setting-up.md

 C Drive > Users > Public > Public Downloads > Ubuntu_1804.2019.522_0.appx
 ```

+Set your username to your first and last name together.
+For example: `estebangarcia`.
+Set your password to `ict`.

 Open Visual Studio Code.
 Install the extension: Remote - WSL

 ### You can use the quick setup script